JuliaLang/Pkg.jl/docs/src/managing-packages.md

 Note that if you add a dependency to a package that tracks a local path, the Manifest (which contains the whole dependency graph) will become out of sync with the actual dependency graph.
 This means that the package will not be able to load that dependency since it is not recorded in the Manifest.
-To update sync the Manifest, use the REPL command `resolve`.
+To synchronize the Manifest, use the REPL command `resolve`.

 ## Removing packages

 Packages can be removed from the current project by using `pkg> rm Package`.
-This will only remove packages that exist in the project, to remove a package that only exists as a dependency use `pkg> rm --manifest DepPackage`.
+This will only remove packages that exist in the project; to remove a package that only exists as a dependency use `pkg> rm --manifest DepPackage`.
-Note that this will remove all packages that depends on `DepPackage`.
+Note that this will remove all packages that depend on `DepPackage`.

 ## Updating packages

-When new versions of packages the project is using are released, it is a good idea to update.
+When new versions of packages that the project is using are released, it is a good idea to update.
 Simply calling `up` will try to update *all* the dependencies of the project to the latest compatible version.
 Sometimes this is not what you want.
 You can specify a subset of the dependencies to upgrade by giving them as arguments to `up`, e.g:

 ```